Zhang-Jinglong/DevRetinaST/README.md

-# Spatiotemporal transcriptome atlas of the developing human retina
+# Spatiotemporally resolved transcriptomics reveals the cellular dynamics of human retinal development
-Code and data related to our manuscript "Spatiotemporal transcriptome atlas of the developing human retina".
+Code and data related to our manuscript "Spatiotemporally resolved transcriptomics reveals the cellular dynamics of human retinal development".

 ![Figure 1 - Overview](overview.png)